 #1, the oldest one, a coarsely built girl, and the petty tyrant of the group.

 Always meting out harsh rules and punishments for us, she was as much leadership material for us as was Mussolini to his beloved Italy.
-Needless to say, her self-appointed dictatorship led her to be often ignored and occasionally attacked by surly, insubordinate mouths.
+Needless to say, her self-appointed dictatorship led her to be often ignored and occasionally attacked by our surly, insubordinate mouths.

 #2 was the classic, middle child…a middling temperament that always managed to steal all the “love oxygen” out of the room.
 I can understand her parents, my aunt and uncle fawning over her, but she also managed to steal my Mother’s adulation often, which I couldn’t forgive.
-She was marked for vengeance in my notebook.
+She was marked for vengeance in my marble notebook.

 #3 was basically a human monkey.
 The kid was the third attempt at a boy and while they got the gender they had hoped for the child was anything but normal.
 Gangly and annoying, he always managed to cause trouble with his spindly arms and simian ways.
 He was a food fusspot and always sickly & drippy…

 Then there’s me, “goldfish girl”.
 I was chunky or what was called the dreaded “husky”…to this day, I always consider myself a bit of an outsider, an outlier.
 I spent a lot of my childhood drawing and reading dinosaur, botany, & geology books when most of my peers were busy mating Barbie and Ken in the “Cuntry Camper”.
 To would break the monotony of my solitary world with visits to this familial circus.
 My life was much like that of the goldfish, floating, staring, not much else to do…just not sure which side of the glass I was on.